 Treats should be brought in single servings, such as cookies or cupcakes.

 When students distribute treats in school, they will be asked to wash their hands for at least 30 seconds and they will wear disposable food service gloves that the teacher will provide.

 Please consider healthy treats for special occasions.

 Thank you for your support in keeping treat time a pleasant and healthy experience!

-- Child is too sleepy or ill from an illness, like vomitting and/or diarrhea, to profit from sitting in class all day
+Child is too sleepy or ill from an illness, like vomiting and/or diarrhea, to profit from sitting in class all day